 COMPETENCIES: The emphasis during the rotation will be the understanding of normal and abnormal physiology along with the development of a rational approach to differential diagnosis and treatment of pulmonary diseases.
 The student will be exposed to a wide variety of pulmonary diseases and diagnostic methodologies such as pulmonary function and exercise testing.
+In addition, during consults the student will be able to observe interventional procedures and procedural treatments for asthma and COPD.
 By the end of the rotation, the student will be able to interpret pulmonary function tests, and identify frequently observed abnormalities on chest roentgenograms.

 INSTRUCTIONAL FEATURES: Teaching is conducted during attending rounds on a daily basis, and during formal didactic sessions.
 There are four weekly conferences dealing with multiple aspects of pulmonary and critical care medicine including surgical and oncologic problems.
+There is also a Multidisciplinary Chest Conference mid week.
 The students also attend a half-day clinic each week at the JBVA Hospital where they are supervised by an attending physicians.

 ASSESSMENT: In view of the four-week student rotation modules of the College, and the different four-week Block rotation schedules of the Attending Physicians and Fellows, students in general work with two different sets of Attending Physicians and Fellows during their Pulmonary Medicine rotation.
 Each Attending Physician and Fellow will complete an evaluation form and discusses the evaluation with the student.
 The Program Director of Pulmonary and Critical Care Medicine prepares the composite evaluation to be sent to The Dean's Office based on these four evaluations once they are received.